isgj/collection/README.md

 // len=5, cap=8, indexed=str1, sliced=[str3 str4]
 ```

+The most noticable method of `Vec` is `Iter` (or `ReverseIter`) which returns a lazy iterator over the
+elements of the slice.
+Check below.

 ---

 `collection.Iterator[T]` is a lazy iterator over a list of values of type `T`.